 - All pupils have access to higher order thinking tasks.

-- History is a subject driver for at least two learning missions per year.
+- History is a subject driver for at least two learning cycles per year.

 - There are regular opportunities to discuss the past, plot events chronologically and compare/contrast what is happening now to what happened in the past.